theiagen/wm_training_202205/docs/exercises/exercise_02.md

 In this exercise, trainees will learn how to chain multiple tasks in a single WDL workflow.

-**Exercise Objective**: Create a WDL workflow that calculates the total number of reads in a fastq file after read trimming.
+**Exercise Objective**: Create a WDL workflow that calculates the total number of reads in a fastq file before and after read trimming.
 - Part 1: Exploring the foo-bar_workflow to understand task interactions within a WDL workflow
 - Part 2: Writing a multi-task WDL workflow with `trimmomatic` and `fastq-scan`